This page provides an overview of the GST rate increase and its effect on GST-registered businesses.

 To mitigate the increased business costs arising from the GST rate increase, non-GST registered businesses may wish to apply for GST registration voluntarily so that they may recover the GST incurred on expenses.
 As voluntarily registered businesses must remain registered for 2 years, businesses should carefully weigh the pros and cons and consider these factors before deciding to apply for GST registration.

-Non-GST registered businesses should also bear in mind the additional compliance costs relating to GST rate change if they decide to register before 1 Jan 2024.
-If the business is unable to bear the additional compliance costs arising from rate change, it should remain non-GST registered or defer its GST registration until on or after 1 Jan 2024.
+Non-GST registered businesses should also bear in mind the additional compliance costs relating to GST rate change if they decide to register voluntarily for GST before 1 Jan 2024.
+If your business is unable to bear the additional compliance costs arising from rate change, it should remain non-GST registered or defer its GST registration until on or after 1 Jan 2024.

 The following video covers the relevant information on GST registration to help non-GST registered businesses decide whether to register for GST voluntarily in view of the GST rate increase: